Hi! I'm Sue Raisty and welcome to my blog. Here's a little bit about me...

 - The product is a cloud-based service or an on-premise server, accessed via a mobile app, web browser, or desktop client.

 - Although not mandatory, I'm happiest when the product has a technologically interesting component, that does more than simply automate a business workflow.
-Examples: "Big Data" infrastructure, virtualization, statistical analysis, cloud infrastructure, databases, security, scalability, high availability, APIs, integration challenges, developer kits, etc.
+Examples: analytics, infrastructure, virtualization, cloud infrastructure, databases, security, scalability, high availability, APIs, integration challenges, developer kits, etc.

 Not my thing: